 The RTO supersedes the base zone where in conflict.
 The existing development pattern along the Pennsy Trail is largely industrial and commercial uses oriented toward the former rail right-of-way.
 The desired development pattern for the RT is mixed-use commercial and residential development with dual orientation toward the trail and a vehicular roadway where applicable.
 First floor trail oriented retail or entertainment uses are encouraged with commercial or residential uses above.
-Development should promote multi-modal transportation and support the use and vibrancy of the trail.
+Development shall promote multi-modal mobility throughout, create a walkable, bikeable environment, and support the use and vibrancy of the trail.